tessel/t2-docs/GLOSSARY.md

 Networking hardware which creates a local area network over Wifi

 ## analog
-In an electrical signal, existing in a continuous range, as opposed to the discrete ranges of digital.
-[Sparkfun has a good writeup on analog versus digital](https://learn.sparkfun.com/tutorials/analog-vs-digital) if you want to learn more.
+In an electrical signal, existing in a continuous range, as opposed to the discrete ranges of digital. <a href="https://learn.sparkfun.com/tutorials/analog-vs-digital">Sparkfun has a good writeup on analog versus digital</a> if you want to learn more.

 ## API
 Application program interface: a set of tools and protocols which can be used to build software.
 In the case of Tessel, the hardware API is a library you can use to connect to modules, manipulate LEDs, and call out specific pins